qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

    :guilabel:`Layer Properties` dialog.
 #.
 Click on the :guilabel:`Diagrams` menu, activate |checkbox|:guilabel:`Display diagrams`,
    and from the :guilabel:`Diagram type` |selectstring| combo box, select 'Text diagram'.
 #.
-In the :guilabel:`Appearance` tab, we choose a light blue as background color, and
+In the :guilabel:`Appearance` tab, we choose a light blue as background colour, and
    in the :guilabel:`Size` tab, we set a fixed size to 18 mm.
 #.
 In the :guilabel:`Position` tab, placement could be set to 'Around Point'.
 #.
 In the diagram, we want to display the values of the three columns